 Australian customers are leading the world in their adoption and use of cloud technology and our suite of products helps customers across Australia with the variety of challenges in today’s hyper-connected and complex IT environments.
 The competing ideals of security versus flexibility are our specialty.
 Our technology allows businesses the insight, control and management of highly complex IT environments, without compromising on the end-user experience and their flexibility.
 This gives businesses the tool to empower their workforce to be productive.

 Australia is also geographically dispersed, with companies operating teams split by thousands of kilometres.
 The demand for secure, flexible workspaces, that give businesses the productivity and security for staff to complete work, regardless of their location, cloud, application, data or device is something that really resonates.

 Citrix has clearly diversified as a company.
-If I look at the number one Citrix course completed last year by DDLS students, a dead heat took place between two courses: XenApp and XenDesktop Administration and Citrix NetScaler Essentials.
+If I look at the number one Citrix course completed last year by DDLS students, a dead heat took place between two courses: CXD-210 XenApp and XenDesktop Administration and NetScaler Essentials.
 NetScaler is a pretty cool product; I know Microsoft, Google, eBay and MasterCard are big users.
 For those unfamiliar with these products, can you give us the helicopter view?
 Should we expect anything new in the next few months?

 Citrix NetScaler is an all-in-one web application delivery controller (ADC) that makes applications run up to five times faster, cuts web application ownership costs with server offloading, and makes sure that applications are always available with its application load balancing capabilities.
 With Citrix NetScaler, customers can harness application and infrastructure intelligence to become more data driven and improve the user experience.